How to Keep Docker Container Running for Debugging

 Dockerfile Command to Keep the Container Running

-Method 1: Use pseudo-tty
+Method 1: Interactive Shell Session with pseudo-tty

 You can use the -t (pseudo-tty) docker parameter to keep the container running.
+Replace tty-container with required name and ubuntu with required image.

-docker run -d -t ubuntu
+docker run -it --name tty-container ubuntu /bin/bash

 Method 2: Using the tail command